Fab Five Freddy: Career

-In 1988, Freddy became the first hip hop VJ by hosting the MTV music video show entitled Yo!
+In 1988, Freddy became the first hip-hop VJ by hosting the MTV music video show entitled Yo!
 MTV Raps.
 He later went on to be an associate producer on the 1991 film New Jack City in which he also made an appearance.
-That year he was the subject of an extensive profile by Susan Orlean in The New Yorker which began with the sentence "The coolest person in New York at the moment is a man named Fred Brathwaite."
+That year he was the subject of an extensive profile by Susan Orlean in The New Yorker which began with the sentence "The coolest person in New York at the moment is a man named Fred Brathwaite".
 In 1994, he directed the music video "One Love" by rapper Nas.
-In 2007, he played a murdered rap artist named Terrence 'Fulla T' Smith on the TV series "Law & Order: Criminal Intent" in the episode "Flipped".
+In 2007, he played a murdered rap artist named Terrence 'Fulla T' Smith on the TV series Law & Order: Criminal Intent in the episode "Flipped".
 The same year, he made a small cameo in the film American Gangster directed by Ridley Scott.
 In 2008, he appears as a special wedding guest in the film Rachel Getting Married, along with other notable musicians, as conceived by producer Jonathan Demme to enhance the expansive and varied soundtrack and wedding members, in contrast with the normal duality of a traditional wedding.
 In 2016, he played the role of Atticus Howard in "Mob Rules" the fourth episode of the seventh season of the CBS police procedural drama Blue Bloods.

 On August 11, 2017, an animated version of Freddy appeared in a Google Doodle as a narrator, which observed the 44th anniversary of DJ Kool Herc's pioneering use of the hip-hop break.

-In 2019, coinciding with the release of his Netflix film Grass Is Greener, Freddy served as creative director for the full-size hip hop photography and culture exhibit entitled, Contact High: A Visual History of Hip-Hop, based on the 2018 book of the same name created and written by Vikki Tobak (published by Clarkson Potter).
+In 2019, coinciding with the release of his Netflix film Grass Is Greener, Freddy served as creative director for the full-size hip-hop photography and culture exhibit entitled Contact High: A Visual History of Hip-Hop, based on the 2018 book of the same name created and written by Vikki Tobak (published by Clarkson Potter).
 The exhibit was hosted by The Annenberg Space for Photography in Los Angeles.
 Freddy served on several group discussion and lecture panels regarding the show in the months before and during the exhibition.

+In 2026, Brathwaite published his memoir, Everybody's Fly: A Life of Art, Music and Changing the Culture, co-authored with Mark Rozzo and published by Viking Press.
+The title refers to the lyric "Fab 5 Freddy told me everybody's fly" from the 1980 Blondie song "Rapture".

+Personal life

+Brathwaite was the godson of jazz drummer and composer Max Roach.